varnishcache/varnish-cache/doc/sphinx/reference/vcl.rst

 ===========

-The VCL language is a small domain-specific language designed to be used to define request handling and document caching policies for Varnish Cache.
+The VCL language is a small domain-specific language designed to be used to describe request handling and document caching policies for Varnish Cache.

-When a new configuration is loaded, the varnishd management process translates the VCL code to C and compiles it to a shared object which is then dynamically linked into the server process.
+When a new configuration is loaded, the varnishd management process translates the VCL code to C and compiles it to a shared object which is then loaded into the server process.

 This document focuses on the syntax of the VCL language.
-For a full description of syntax and semantics, with ample examples, please see the users guide at https://www.varnish-cache.org/docs/
+For a full description of syntax and semantics, with ample examples, please see the online documentation at https://www.varnish-cache.org/docs/ .

-VCL consists of the following elements:
- * Operators
- * Conditionals
- * Strings, booleans, time, duration, ints
- * Regular expressions

-In addition VCL has the following constructs:
- * Include
- * Backend definitions
- * Probes
- * Access control lists - ACLs
- * Import statement
- * Functions
- * Subroutines

-Note that are no loops or iterators of any kind in VCL.

-Each VCL file must start by declaring its version.
-For Varnish 4.0 you must include a "vcl 4.0;" at the top of the file.
+Starting with Varnish 4.0, each VCL file must start by declaring its version with a special "vcl 4.0;" marker at the top of the file.

 Operators